 The Ocean Observing Prize is repeatable, and it is expected that future iterations may focus on other themes.
 Through this competition, innovators will be able to tap into DOE and NOAA’s network of National Laboratories, energy incubators and accelerators, subject matter experts, and other resources across the nation to build novel technologies that collect critical ocean data.

-The American-Made Challenges Prize platform, administered by the National Renewable Energy Laboratory, brings together America’s world-class research base with its unparalleled entrepreneurial support system—consisting of pioneering university teams, dozens of energy incubators, and 16 National Laboratories—to create a sweeping portfolio of innovations primed for private investment and commercial scale-up.
+The American-Made Challenges Prize platform, administered by NREL, brings together a world-class research base with an unparalleled entrepreneurial support system—consisting of pioneering university teams, dozens of energy incubators, and 16 National Laboratories—to create a sweeping portfolio of innovations primed for private investment and commercial scale-up.

 All are welcome and encouraged to join the American-Made Challenge Network and be a part of the ground-breaking change that will accelerate innovation in ocean observing and marine renewable energy technologies.